digital-loukoum/bunker/documentation/specifications.md

 Write the length of the array as an `elastic signed integer`, then write all the array values, then the array's properties as a <u>raw object</u>.

+> A *raw object* is an encoded object without the `Type.object` prefix byte.

 > It is important to write the length as a <u>signed integer</u>.
 Since an array length is always positive the first bit will be `0` - so there is no chance to mix it with a `Byte.reference` byte.

-A *raw object* is an encoded object without the `Type.object` prefix byte.

 #### set

 Write the length of the set as an `elastic signed integer`, then write all the set values, then the set's properties as a <u>raw object</u>.

-A *raw object* is an encoded object without the `Type.object` prefix byte.
+> A *raw object* is an encoded object without the `Type.object` prefix byte.

 #### map